fineanmol/Hacktoberfest2024/README.md

 git push origin my-new-branch
 ```

-- Create a new pull request from your forked repository by clicking in the `New Pull Request` button located at the top of your repo.
+- Create a new pull request from your forked repository by clicking the `New Pull Request` button at the top of your repo.

 <br>